- Pending takeover ends will-they-won’t-they saga of possible Vodafone and Wind buyout.

 It has been rumoured that United Group is still interested in buying Wind in order to expand its presence in the Greek market following the Forthnet purchase.

-According to a report by Ekathimerini.com in September, a refreshed Forthnet is now aiming to cement a position as the fourth player in the Greek telecoms sector.
+According to a report by Ekathimerini.com in September 2020, a refreshed Forthnet is now aiming to cement its position as the fourth player in the Greek telecoms sector.

 As well as providing broadband and pay‑TV services, Forthnet has mobile ambitions.
-In July 2019, Vodafone Greece became a somewhat reluctant supporter of the operator’s plan to establish a mobile virtual network operator (MVNO) by agreeing a wholesale access deal with Forthnet (Vodafonewatch, #177).
+In July 2019, VfGr became a somewhat reluctant supporter of the operator’s plan to establish a mobile virtual network operator (MVNO) by agreeing a wholesale access deal with Forthnet (Vodafonewatch, #177).

-At the time, Forthnet said the four‑year agreement would enable it to release mobile services in the January 2020‑March 2020 quarter, creating a new competitive consideration for Vodafone Greece, Wind Hellas, and incumbent Cosmote Greece.
+At the time, Forthnet said the four‑year agreement would enable it to release mobile services in the three months ended 31 March 2020, creating a new competitive consideration for VfGr, Wind Hellas, and incumbent Cosmote Greece.

 However, it seems that the MVNO operation under the name of Nova Mobile has yet to get off the ground.
 In its financial report for the first six months of 2020 (H1 FY20), Forthnet indicated that it had started mobile trials, “preparing the ground for the commercial launch of services”.